microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 How to quickly change a scene and test it in the Unity editor:
 - Load the _root_ scene
 - Disable the _'OnLoadStartScene'_ script
-- _Drag and drop_ one of the Eye Tracking test scenes that are described below (or any other scene) into your _Hierarchy_ view.
+- _Drag and drop_ one of the eye tracking test scenes that are described below (or any other scene) into your _Hierarchy_ view.

 ![Example for the OnLoad_StartScene script](../Images/EyeTracking/mrtk_et_rootscene_onload2.png)